-You do not require any climing skills to summit Mt Kilimanjaro, Its like one big hike, if you go through one section called the Barranco Wall.
-This requires basic bouldering skills, If you went on one of our training weekends we would bring your skills level up to scratch.
+You do not require any climbing skills to summit Mt Kilimanjaro, Its like one big hike if you go through one section called the Barranco Wall.
+Which requires basic bouldering skills, If you went on one of our training weekends, we would bring your skills to level up to scratch.

 The Right Gear

-Having the right equipment is ecential to climbing any mountain.
-The hike has four different climatic zones, so you will need a layered system for clothes, so you can stay cool at the lower sections of the mountain and stay warm as you get higher up the mountain.
+Having the right equipment is essential to climbing any mountain.
+The hike has four different climatic zones.
+You will need a layered system for clothes, so you can stay cool at the lower sections of the mountain and stay warm as you get higher up the mountain.

-A theramal base layer, mid fleece layer and a outer jacket are recommended.
-Boots are very important and make sure they are comfertable.
-I would recommend good quality gloves and even layering them too for summit attempt.
+A thermal base layer, mid fleece layer and an outer jacket are best.
+Boots are essential and make sure they are comfortable.
+I would recommend high-quality gloves and even layering them too for the summit attempt.

 I would also recommend trekking poles.